jamdotjar/jamdotjar/README.md

 ## Hey, I'm Finn!
 I'm a highschooler in Canada trying to make semi-interesting stuff every now and then.

-I love trying new things, this is what I'm mainly using/learning right now 👀:
+I love trying new things, here's is what I'm mainly working with right now:
   - 🦀 Rust
   - 📝 Neovim
   - 🤖 Godot